SpenceKonde/ATTinyCore/README.md

 **There is a bug in the compiler toolchain included with AVR board packages 1.6.22 and 1.6.23 (included with IDE 1.8.7 and 1.8.8, or if you upgrade AVR board package** The symptom of this is a segmentation fault reported when compiling correct code.
 Until Atmel and/or the Arduino developers come up with a fix, the only workaround is to use Board Manager to downgrade the official AVR board package to 1.6.21.

-**Windows store version sometimes experiences strange issues.
+**Windows store version sometimes experiences strange issues**.
 We recommend using the .zip package or standard installer version of the IDE, not the Windows Store version.

 **When uploading sketches via ISP using the Arduino IDE, you must select a programmer marked ATTiny from the programmers menu (or any other programmer added by an installed third party core) in order to upload properly to most supported chips - this is due to a limitation in the IDE.**